 The difference between the public offering price per share and the pro forma net tangible book value per Class A ordinary share after this offering constitutes the dilution to you and the other investors in this offering.
 Our sponsor acquired the founder shares at a nominal price, significantly contributing to this dilution.
-Upon the closing of this offering, you and the other public shareholders will incur an immediate and substantial dilution of approximately 89.0% (or \$8.90 per share, assuming no exercise of the underwriters' over-allotment option), the difference between the pro forma net tangible book value per share of \$1.10 and the initial offering price of \$10.00 per share.
-This dilution would increase to the extent that the anti-dilution provisions of the founder shares result in the issuance of Class A ordinary shares on a greater than one-to-one basis upon conversion of the founder shares at the time of our initial business combination and would become exacerbated to the extent that public shareholders seek redemptions from the trust for their public shares.
-In addition, because of the anti-dilution protection in the founder shares, any equity or equity-linked securities issued in connection with our initial business combination would be disproportionately dilutive to our Class A ordinary shares
+Upon the closing of this offering, you and the other public shareholders will incur an immediate and substantial dilution of approximately 88.7% (or \$8.87 per share, assuming no exercise of the underwriters' over-allotment option), the difference between the pro forma net tangible book value per share of \$1.13 and the initial offering price of \$10.00 per share.
+This dilution would increase to the extent that the anti-dilution provisions of the founder shares result in the issuance of Class A ordinary shares on a greater than one-to-one basis upon conversion of the founder shares seek redemptions from the trust for their public shares.
+In addition, because of the anti-dilution protection in the founder shares, any equity or equity-linked securities issued in connection with our initial business combination would be disproportionately dilutive to our Class A ordinary shares.